Kiumb1223/MyTrainer-Kiumb/Readme.md

 Apart from the quantitative results of the vanilla one , let\`s focus on these two curves.
 The training data is 2650, which is relatively small and easily make models overfit.
 So I have to design more precise training strategy to avoid overfitting, where I adjust the warmup strategy and multiStep lr scheduler.

-Noted that the f1 curve in evaluation phase surges to 0.9 or so and then slowly grows up, this f1 score is slightly different from one in MOT metric.
-Both of them is based on ID of tracked object, but the f1 score here is calculated in each timestamp — in other words, **the default prerequisite here is that the tracking result of each timestamp is independent**, which is quite different from one in MOT metric. [ ]
+Noted that the f1 curve in evaluation phase is always above 0.9 , this f1 score is slightly different from one in MOT metric.
+Both of them is based on ID of tracked object, but the f1 score here is calculated in each timestamp — in other words, **the default prerequisite here is that the tracking result of each timestamp is independent**, which is quite different from one in MOT metric.
+Besides, **what is extremely different from real testing is that there is no missed detections in the evaluation phases , when training models.**

 As we all known, the MOT problem can be viewed as a problem of **maximizing a posteriori probability** —— the tracking result of each timestamp is quite dependent on the results of previous moment.
 It\`s reasonable to infer that the worse tracking results from previous moment, the worse tracking results from current moment.
 Actually, the performance of my model is indeed like this.